 Whether you accidentally hit and killed a pedestrian or killed someone in another motor vehicle you must call for help.
 If you leave the scene of an accident where someone has died, you can face a felony, which is a serious criminal charge.
 If convicted of a felony hit and run, you’ll face serious penalties.

-The law firm of Head Thomas Webb & Willis is dedicated to providing the best possible defense for clients accused of leaving the scene of an accident.
+The law firm of Kohn & Yager is dedicated to providing the best possible defense for clients accused of leaving the scene of an accident.
 Depending on the facts of your case, we may find that no property damage or bodily injury occurred as a result of the accident and therefore the charge may be dropped.
 It is also a defense if you had no knowledge that an accident occurred.
 Contact us today and we’ll help you with your case.